puppetlabs-toy-chest/puppetlabs-aws/README.md

 #### Type: ec2_vpc_vpn

-Sets up an AWS Virtual Private Network.

 #####`name`
 *Required* The name of the VPN.
+This is the value of the AWS Name tag.

 #####`vpn_gateway`
 *Required* The VPN gateway to attach to the VPN.